Mermaid: Motion pictures

 Disney's musical animated version of Andersen's tale, The Little Mermaid, was released in 1989.
 Notable changes to Andersen's story include removing the religious aspects of the fairy tale, including the mermaid's quest to obtain an immortal soul.
 The sea-witch herself replaces the princess to whom the prince becomes engaged, using the mermaid's voice to prevent her from obtaining the prince's love.
 However, on their wedding day the plot is revealed and the sea-witch is vanquished.
 The knife motif is not used in the film, which ends with the mermaid and the prince marrying.

-Hayao Miyazaki's Ponyo is an animated film about a ningyo who wants to become a human girl with the help of her human friend Sosuke.

-The Australian teen dramedy H2O: Just Add Water chronicles the adventures of three modern-day mermaids along the Gold Coast of Australia.

-The Starbucks coffee logo is a melusine.